pRoxy94/UnibArcade/README.md

 # UnibArcade
-Android native app for an arcade games collection.
+Native android app developed during the university course of mobile development for an arcade games collection.